 In the United States, various federal and state regulators, including governmental agencies, like the CFPB and FTC, have adopted, or are considering adopting, laws and regulations concerning personal information and data privacy and security.
 This patchwork of legislation and regulation may give rise to conflicts or differing views of personal privacy rights.
 For example, certain state laws may be more stringent or broader in scope, or offer greater individual rights, with respect to personal information than federal, international or other state laws, and such laws may differ from each other, all of which may complicate compliance efforts.
 At the federal level, we are subject to the GLBA, which restricts certain collection, storage, use, disclosure and other processing by covered companies of certain personal information, requires notice to individuals of privacy practices and provides individuals with certain rights to prevent the use and disclosure of certain non-public or otherwise legally protected personal information.
 The GLBA also imposes requirements regarding the safeguarding and proper destruction of personal information through the issuance of data security standards or guidelines.
 In addition, many states in which we operate have laws that protect the privacy and security of personal information.
-For example, the California Consumer Privacy Act (the "CCPA") requires covered companies to, among other things, provide certain disclosures to California residents and provide such residents with certain data protection and privacy rights, including the ability to opt-out of certain sales of personal information.
+For example, the California Consumer Privacy Act (the "CCPA"), as amended by the California Privacy Rights Act ("CPRA"), requires covered companies to, among other things, provide certain disclosures to California residents and provides such residents with certain data protection and privacy rights, including the ability to opt-out of certain sales of personal information.
 The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches that result in the loss of certain personal information.
 This private right of action may increase the likelihood of, and risks associated with, data breach litigation.
-The passage of the California Privacy Rights Act ("CPRA"), which expands upon the CCPA, will bring additional compliance obligations with respect to certain processing of personal information of California residents and became effective in most material respects on January 1, 2023.
 The CCPA and the CPRA contain several exemptions, including a provision to the effect that the CCPA and CPRA do not apply where the personal information is collected, processed, sold or disclosed pursuant to the GLBA.
 It is possible that further amendments to the CCPA and the CPRA will be enacted, but even in their current forms it remains unclear how various provisions of the CCPA and CPRA will be interpreted and enforced.
 Numerous other states also have enacted or are in the process of enacting state-level data privacy and security laws and regulations and there is discussion in Congress of a new federal data protection and privacy law to which we may become subject if it is enacted.
-All of these evolving compliance and operational requirements impose significant costs that are likely to increase over time, may require us to modify our data processing practices and policies, divert resources from other initiatives and projects, and could restr
+All of these evolving compliance and operational requirements impose significant costs that are likely to increase over time, may require us to modify our data processing practices and policies, divert resources from other initiatives and projects, and could restrict the way products and services involving data are offered, all of which may have a material and adverse impact on our business, financial condition and results of operations.